keboola/connection-docs/transformations/mappings/index.md

 and [programmatic automation](https://developers.keboola.com/automate/).

 ## Input Mapping
-Both [Storage Tables](/storage/tables/) and [Storage Files](/storage/files/) can be used in transformations input mapping.
+Both [Storage tables](/storage/tables/) and [Storage files](/storage/files/) can be used in the input mapping of a transformation.
-Table input mapping is the common first choice.
+The common first choice is to use input mapping with tables.

 ### Table Input Mapping
 Depending on the transformation backend, the table input mapping process can do the following:

-- In case of **Database Staging** --- copy the selected tables to *tables* into a newly created *database* schema, or in case you have not selected any tables and [Read-Only Input Mapping](/transformations/mappings/#read-only-input-mapping) is enabled, you can access them automatically in Workspace and no copying is done.
+- **Database Staging**: Copy the selected tables to *tables* in a newly created *database* schema.
+If you have not selected any tables and [read-only input mapping](/transformations/mappings/#read-only-input-mapping) is enabled, you can access them automatically in the workspace.
+In this case the tables are not copied.
-- In case of **File Staging** --- export selected tables to *CSV files* and copy them to a designated staging *storage* (not to be confused with [File Mapping](/transformations/mappings/#file-mapping), we're still working with tables).
+- **File Staging**: Export the selected tables to *CSV files* and copy them to a designated staging *storage* (not to be confused with [file mapping](/transformations/mappings/#file-mapping), as we're still working with tables).

 Depending on the transformation types you can either build your transformations working with database tables or with CSV files.
 Furthermore, the CSV files can be placed locally with the transformation